-AVComposition object combines media data from multiple file-based sources in a custom temporal arrangement, in order to present or process media data from multiple sources together.
-All file-based audiovisual assets are eligible to be combined, regardless of container type.
-The tracks in an
+An object that combines media data from multiple file-based sources to present or process media data from multiple sources together.

 - iOS 4.0+

 At its top-level,

 AVComposition is a collection of tracks, each presenting media of a specific media type, e.g. audio or video, according to a timeline.
 Each track is represented by an instance of

 AVComposition.
 Each track is comprised of an array of track segments, represented by instances of